SPRING/SUMMER 2020 DOLITA shoe trends

 This season, Premiata is playing around with leather cutouts and perforated leather, while Laura Bellariva is playing around with PVC (buckles and encrusted clear plastic in the heel).

 The concept of transparency by using mesh is widely recognized in GreyMer, Vic Matie, RBRSL, McQ collections.

 Another quite futuristic statement is made by RBRSL, Ixos, Malloni, and Vic Matie, where transparent epoxy and rubber soles are dominant.

-What’s most important in slippers?
+What’s most important in slip-on shoes?
 The answer is quite simple but essential: the construction, leather, and sole!

 Pomme D'Or and Rare

 The seamless, envelope-like “Sacchetto“ construction dominates in Pomme D‘Or and Italian Anna Baiguera (new at DOLITA).
 Translated from Italian, “Sacchetto” means “small bag”.
 This sewing technique requires a great deal of diligence, knowledge, and precision.
 Each piece of leather is hand-cut.
 Then, a small leather bag is sewn from the leather, which is turned inside out and hand-sewn to the sole.
 This nearly seamless construction makes the shoe soft, flexible, light, and guarantees comfort.